chanchalbohra14/ai-assistant/README.md

 Provide feedback by selecting whether the response was helpful.

-View your recent interactions and usage statistics at the bottom.

-Notes
-The AI response content is simulated for demonstration and testing purposes.
-Replace the generateResponse function with your preferred AI API integration for real AI-powered outputs.

-The UI is optimized for various screen sizes, with two-column layouts on tablets and stacked single-column on smaller devices.

-The page scroll behavior is carefully designed: no automatic scroll occurs on function selection; smooth scroll only happens when the user interacts directly with the input area, providing an intuitive user experience.

-Future Improvements
-Integrate actual AI backend with API calls for live responses.

-Store interaction history and statistics in browser local storage or backend for persistence.

-Enhance accessibility features (ARIA roles, keyboard navigation).

-Add user authentication for personalized profiles and saved sessions.

-Offer dark/light theme toggle.

-License
-This project is open source and available under the MIT License.

 Contact
 For questions or feedback, please open an issue or submit a pull request.

 Enjoy your AI Assistant! 🤖✨

-Prompt Genie Logo